Growth Trends for Related Jobs

 Contact the State

 Another way to close an unemployment claim is to contact your state’s unemployment division personally.
 The best way to do this is to call into the claims line and select the option to speak to a live claims representative.
-Live representatives are only available during business hours, and the wait can be very long during high-volume periods.
-In most states, the best days to call are Wednesday through Friday because the call volume is lower.
+Live representatives are only available during business hours (which may have change in light of COVID-19), and the wait can be very long during high-volume periods.

 As much as the state tries to prevent it, you may receive payments for weeks in which you are working.
 If this happens, do not spend the money.
 Contact the state immediately to report the overpayment.
 If your payment came via check, the state can cancel the check.
 If your payment came through prepaid debit card, the state can remove the money from the prepaid account.
 If the money came through direct deposit through your own bank account, you may have to send the money back yourself, depending on the state and your bank’s regulations.